How to access Zolgensma from the UAE, the named-patient coordination pathway, 2026

 Costs and timing

-Zolgensma's US list price for the one-time product sits in an indicative 2026 range of roughly USD 2.1–2.5 million.
-Total cost of care — including the administering centre's infusion, monitoring, and supportive care — adds incremental local-facility cost.
+Zolgensma's US list price for the one-time product sits in an indicative 2026 drug-only range (delivered quote issued at intake) of roughly USD 2.1-2.5 million.
+Total cost of care, including the administering centre's infusion, monitoring, and supportive care, adds incremental local-facility cost.
 International logistics (ultra-cold chain), MoHAP documentation handling, importer-of-record fees, and concierge coordination add further cost.
 Reserve Meds issues a transparent quote at the start of intake, reflecting that Zolgensma is a one-time therapy rather than a recurring-dose product.
-These figures are indicative, not guaranteed.
+Indicative range.

-Indicative timing — not guaranteed — from intake to infusion is typically 6–12 weeks, driven by serology, centre scheduling, and cold-chain logistics alignment.
+Indicative timing from intake to infusion is typically 6-12 weeks, driven by serology, centre scheduling, and cold-chain logistics alignment.

-Reserve Meds is in pre-launch.
-Fulfillment availability is limited to our first cohort, and all timelines published on this site are indicative.
-If your clinical situation is time-sensitive, flag that when you join the waitlist — we triage accordingly.
+If your clinical situation is time-sensitive, tell us at intake.
+We triage accordingly.
 Paediatric SMA cases with narrow age-window eligibility are routinely triaged as urgent.

 Reserve Meds's role